 "With Romelu we had enough fights about how he needs to press, how he needs to run, how he needs to move but in the box, with opportunities to score, he is one of the best.

 "It is always difficult to replace players like him because of the person he was, the physical boy that he is, the number of goals that he scored.
 It is difficult."

 Everton made numerous signings, adding the likes of Wayne Rooney, Gylfi Sigurdsson, Davy Klaassen and Sandro Ramirez.

-However, it has scored just two goals in its first four league games, and was humbled 3-0 by Atalanta in the UEFA Europa League during the week.
+However, they have scored just two goals in their first four league games, and were humbled 3-0 by Atalanta in the Europa League on Thursday.